 Valuing natural resources

-We are in the midst of a transition from a time when we carelessly consumed natural resources -. at a time when we value them and treat them with respect.
+We are in the midst of a transition from a time when we carelessly consumed natural resources at a time when we value them and treat them with respect.
 Because now we realize that we have been wasteful with them so far.
 And that most of them are not infinitely available to us.
-We depend on healthy soils, fresh air and clean waters - and all the biological resources that thrive in them.
+We are dependent on healthy soil, fresh air and clean water - and all the biological resources that thrive in them.

-I hope this post about natural resources was helpful to you.
+I hope that this article on natural resources has been helpful to you.
 Do you have any questions or suggestions?
-Then write me a comment as always.
+Then, as always, feel free to write me a comment.